octachrome/treason/db/DATABASE.md

-This database contains around 280,000 games recorded from http://treason.thebrown.net.
-It is compressed using GZIP, and is around 4GB in size when decompressed.
+A database containing around 600,000 online games of Coup recorded from http://treason.thebrown.net is available here: https://s3-eu-west-1.amazonaws.com/treason.thebrown.net/games.json.gz.
+It is 150 MB compressed, 400 MB when uncompressed.

 The database is a JSON array, where each entry in the array is an object representing a single game.
 Each game object has the following fields: